semantic-flow/sflo-dendron-notes/conv.claude.2025-07-14-roo-implementation.md

 Thumbnail 1

 ...
 I can see the remaining problems: 1.
-In `env-loader.ts`: - Unused imports: `LoggingConfig`, `LogChannelConfig`, `ContainedServicesConfig`, `NodeConfig` - These are never used in the code, so they need to be removed from the imports 2.
+In `env-loader.ts`: - Unused imports: `LoggingConfig`, `LogChannelConfig`, `ContainedServicesConfig`, `MeshNodeConfig` - These are never used in the code, so they need to be removed from the imports 2.
 In `merge-configs.ts`: - Two `any` type issues on lines 15 and 16 - Need to replace `any` with a more specific type Let me fix these issues: 1.
 First, remove the unused imports from env-loader.ts 2.
 Then fix the remaining `any` types in merge-configs.ts

 I can see the remaining problems.
 Let me fix the unused imports in env-loader.ts: